Goals for Education | Monitoring State Policies

 Annual meeting for teams of legislators, policymakers, state board members, secondary and postsecondary education leaders, and workforce development agency representatives.
 Attendees explore policies and practices that help more young adults graduate prepare for postsecondary credentials and degrees and good jobs.

-SREB supported the development and implementation of West Virginia’s educator effectiveness strategy by funding the redesign of evaluator training, the hiring of a data analyst and the convening of a stakeholder task force to revise evaluation system guidance.
+From 2015-2018, SREB supported the development and implementation of West Virginia’s educator effectiveness strategy by funding the redesign of evaluator training, the hiring of a data analyst, and the convening of a stakeholder task force to revise evaluation system guidance.

-SREB staff met with state department staff in Charleston for two days in February 2018 to advise them on the development of their teacher evaluation system.
+SREB staff met with state department staff in Charleston in December 2018 to advise them on the development of their teacher evaluation system.
 SREB conducted focus groups with district administrators, principals and teachers.
-SREB produced a report for state department staff that shared site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.
+SREB produced a report in February 2019 for state department staff that shared site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in April 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.
 State department staff met to discuss shared problems of practice in four areas: equitable access to effective teaching, leadership development, professional learning and teacher voice.